jaeksoft/opensearchserver/src/doc/en/documentation/clients/php_client/query_parameters.md

 Now we're going to search:
 * for the keyword `open`
 * using the pre-defined OpenSearchServer `search` query template
-  * this query being pre-configured in OpenSearchServer, its paramaters are already set -- search pattern or fields to search in, returned fields, snippets, etc.
+  * this query being pre-configured in OpenSearchServer, its parameters are already set -- search pattern or fields to search in, returned fields, snippets, etc.
   * however, the PHP code allows for passing additional parameters, and for overwriting existing parameters
 * among documents that have a `date`
 * among documents with a value within the `visibilty` field that is not zero